Podiatry & Chiropody:

 Another method I use to treat tight muscles is called ‘Tool Assisted Massage.’
 These instruments are great for ironing out knots in muscles and for breaking down adhesions within fascia and other connective tissues.
 The tools act as useful diagnostic devices, similar in some ways to the needle on a record player, as they magnify the feeling of tension and drag from the underlying tissues.

 The fascia is connective tissue that runs throughout the body, a bit like a spiders web.
 It is a continuum of every structure within the body and envelopes muscles, bones and organs.
 When we think of the body, we tend to think of separate structures, such as bone, muscles or tendons but in reality it is all one interconnected structure and the fascia is the connecting tissue that binds and holds it all together.
-The network of myofascial tissues provide form to the whole body & it is an excellent example of the osteopathic principle of ‘the body as one unit.’
+The network of myofascial tissues provide form to the whole body & it is an excellent example of the concept of ‘the body as one unit.’

 Specific exercises can also be prescribed to help manage chronic back pain, to improve range of motion in the joints and to maintain flexibility throughout the body.
 However, very often the best medicine is rest, to allow the body to repair and clean.
 Most of us spend to much time rushing around, stressed out and with busy lives; the ‘fight or flight’ response is switched permanently on, with the Sympathetic nervous system on maximum overdrive.
 The stress hormone, Cortisol, which is realised from the top of the kidney, has the negative effect of suppressing vital functions such as cleaning and repair.
 So in fact exercise can be detrimental to recovery and that is why it may well be best to rest…, something that busy people often struggle with!